 Professionals cannot simply design and build for a so-called ‘community’, but they can ensure that the right processes are in place to empower the people who live and work in an area to be actively involved in shaping and maintaining it.
 With participation comes co-ownership, and with co-ownership comes real sustainability – both social and environmental.

 What we need designers to design in cities is in fact flexibility and adaptability.
 ‘Nothing will change until we change what we ask of architects,’ presses Dr Thwaites; ‘stop asking for material product, start asking for fulfilled lives.’

 In these ever-changing organisms of multiple communities and multiple neighbourhoods that we call cities, we have the opportunity to start transforming our notion of value: wellbeing is surely a better leading concept for change and for design – in terms of material, spatial and social infrastructure – than other values that focus on the benefit of the few rather than the many.

-Transforming Cities, Transforming Lives: Future Perspectives was an event that took place on July 3 at the British Embassy in Paris.
-It involved three workshops – on community, sustainability and enterprise – followed by a roundtable discussion.
+Transforming Cities, Transforming Lives: Future Perspectives was an event that took place on 3 July 2014 at the British Embassy in Paris.
 Follow the hashtag #BE200 on Twitter to read more about the event and the 200th anniversary activities of the British Ambassador’s Residence.